The maternity week

 💡 Handige tips:

-Buy at least 2 bottles and a pack of food for newborns (0-6 months).
+Purchase at least 2 bottles and a pack of formula for newborns (0–6 months).

-The first few days, your baby will receive small amounts.
-The maternity nurse will help you build up.
+During the first few days, your baby will receive small amounts.
+The maternity care assistant will help you build this up.

 Your baby should not sleep for more than 4 hours in a row without feeding for the first few days.

 Want to know more?
-Click here for more information about bottle feeding.
+Click here for more information about formula feeding.

 Het consultatiebureau (CJG)